andreasonny83/lighthouse-ci/README.md

     $ lighthouse-ci https://example.com --report=folder --config-path=configs.json

   Options
     -s, --silent                    Run Lighthouse without printing report log --report=<path>                 Generate an HTML report inside a specified folder --filename=<filename>           Specify the name of the generated HTML report file (requires --report) -json, --jsonReport             Generate JSON report in addition to HTML (requires --report) --config-path                   The path to the Lighthouse config JSON (read more here: https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md)
     --budget-path                   The path to the Lighthouse budgets config JSON (read more here: https://developers.google.com/web/tools/lighthouse/audits/budgets)
     --score=<threshold>             Specify a score threshold for the CI to pass --performance=<threshold>       Specify a minimal performance score for the CI to pass --pwa=<threshold>               Specify a minimal pwa score for the CI to pass --accessibility=<threshold>     Specify a minimal accessibility score for the CI to pass --best-practice=<threshold>     [DEPRECATED] Use best-practices instead
-    --best-practices=<threshold>  Specify a minimal best-practice score for the CI to pass --seo=<threshold>             Specify a minimal seo score for the CI to pass --budget.<counts|sizes>.<type>    Specify individual budget threshold (if --budget-path not set)
+    --best-practices=<threshold>    Specify a minimal best-practice score for the CI to pass --seo=<threshold>               Specify a minimal seo score for the CI to pass --fail-on-budgets               Specify CI should fail if budgets are exceeded --budget.<counts|sizes>.<type>  Specify individual budget threshold (if --budget-path not set)

+  In addition to listed "lighthouse-ci" configuration flags, it is also possible to pass any native "lighthouse" flag To see the full list of available flags, please refer to the official Google Lighthouse documentation at https://github.com/GoogleChrome/lighthouse#cli-options
 ```

 ## Lighthouse flags